octo-technology/OpenTezos/docs/tezos-basics/liquid-proof-of-stake.md

 ### Consensus mechanism
 #### Roll
 A roll represents 8,000ꜩ delegated to a given private key.
 So, the more rolls someone has, the higher the chance to bake the next block.
-If ten (10) rolls are active, and a baker owns 2/10 of these rolls, he has a 20% chance of being selected.
+If 10 rolls are active, and a baker owns $\frac{2}{10}$ of these rolls, he has a 20% chance of being selected.
 Note that 8,000ꜩ or 15,999ꜩ stakeholders have the same probability of baking.

 Baking rights are called priorities and given in turns.
-For example, if ten (10) rolls were active, the protocol could randomly select a priority list as follows:
+For example, if 10 rolls were active, the protocol could randomly select a priority list as follows:

 ```
  Priority1 = Roll 6